gaehlerm/SoftwareEngineering/README.md

 The first one is dead ugly.
 What does `is_blue = False` mean?
 Is it red?
 Invisible?
 Undefined?
 There are simply too many different options that can confuse the developer.
 Use booleans cautiously.

 The second one looks reasonable but it’s easy to introduce bugs.
-If you write `“blu”` instead of `“blue”` you have a bug.
+If you write `“blu"` instead of `“blue"` you have a bug.
 Without you noticing neither that you have a bug nor where the error comes from.
 Do never make string comparisons except when parsing a string.

-Sometimes such kind of objects are also called “string typed”.
+Sometimes such kind of objects are also called “string typed".
 Strings are being abused for storing all kind of different data that it shouldn’t be used for.

 Third option: 7?
 A color?
 No. Please, don’t do this to me.
 This is an example of a magic number and should be avoided.
 Unless this is a well-known international color standard.
 For example the RGB standard, `blue = [0,0,255]`.